 Investment portfolio: Do s and Don’t s

 I have taken a position that excessive diversification creates a suboptimal portfolio.
 Beyond a certain level, further diversification does not lessen any more risk, but it does hurt performance of the portfolio.
-My respected colleague, Ken Faulkenberry echoes the same thoughts when he talks about over diversification and its effect on portfolio returns.

 Some readers have questioned my advice on creating a focused investment portfolio. so I want to make a few things clear:

 - You should not buy stocks if you do not want to spend time to understand the business and research the stock – mutual funds are appropriate in this situation.
 And if you do not want to spend time to research and understand the funds and their investment philosophy, than by all means buy an index fund.
 But if you do want to invest in individual stocks, you need to be prepared to spend time to understand the business.
 This is true even if you use a stock picking service like mine (highly recommended!)

 - Assuming you are prepared to do the due diligence required for picking stocks, than realize that in addition to initial research, you will need to spend regular time keeping up with the businesses you own and adjusting your investment portfolio regularly

 - The question is, how many stocks can you effectively manage and track – 5?
 100?